 Whether you’re looking to dive into the latest Jewish publications, relax with a great novel, or find inspiration in one of our rotating displays, our Learning Center provides the resources and guidance you’ll need to get started.
 The two-story facility includes the Deborah Library, a collection of 12,000 volumes for adults and children, the Miller Reading Room, the Abraham J. Feldman Museum, and the Marjorie L. Rafal Archives.
 Our librarian is Rima Yashgur and she can be contacted at ryashgur@cbict.org.

-Visit us at the following times this summer (self-checkout is also available whenever the building is open):
+Visit us at the following times (self-checkout is also available whenever the building is open):

 Tuesdays: 10:00am to 2:00pm